TimosCatell/TorPlusSite/README.md

 ```

 Where you should replace the seed (`SC...`) with your Stellar secret.

+Note that you can access http://127.0.0.1:28000 to check the status of the server.
+Similarly http://127.0.0.1:80 will access the site, without going through TorPlus.
+Needless to say, don't expose those the the big bad Internet: use ssh tunneling or something similar to forward these ports.

 ## DNS records
 TorPlus uses DNS to resolve the onion address for a site.
 This is done by adding `torplus=<onion address>` to the TXT record (without the `.onion` part)